rmgk/ecoop18-fault-tolerant-examples/Todolist/readme.md

 $ firefox index.html      # open todomvc    in browser
 ~~~

-If you upgrade to another scala version, you must update in todomvc.html and
-simpletodo.html the script src to the new version.
-  like this: "./target/scala-VERSION/daimpl-fastopt.js"
+If you upgrade to another scala version, you must update in index.html the script src to the new version. like this: "./target/scala-VERSION/daimpl-fastopt.js"

-(See other branch 'chat' for another app using rescala-multitiere/retier.)

 ## Credit